rvibek/rvibek.github.src/content/048-extracting-data-from-google-maps.md

 The scripts available in my [GitRepo](https://github.com/rvibek/Data-from-Google-Maps)

-And here's are the saved results in Gist.[Nepalese Restaurants in Europe](https://gist.github.com/rvibek/e5aea8a9396ad10d5b8d42562c53cf08).
+And here's are the saved results in Gist.
+[Nepalese Restaurants in Europe](https://gist.github.com/rvibek/e5aea8a9396ad10d5b8d42562c53cf08).
 Interestingly, there are almost 80 Nepalese restaurants in Finland.

 The script uses 3 libraries. ```time``` is needed to delay the API call.
 Google has limitation on request per second.